 But mostly it’s pleasing in a very low-key way, as in these stations along the U6 viaduct.

 Look closely at the lettering.
 The “R” captures a bit of the organic, plantlike texture that Art Nouveau was all about:

 These stations are just over a century old, but I can still see the gentle optimism in them.
 Note that compared to the florid architecture of the late 19th century, Art Nouveau could seem minimalist, cool.

 The same look extended to operations infrastructure, which means it was meant to inspire employees, not just riders.
 Here’s one of the main tram sheds from the period:

 Art Nouveau corresponds to one of the great eras of planning idealism, when it was still possible to talk, without irony or apology, about ways that architecture and urban form can cultivate happier, more productive, and even more ethical citizens.
-It's meant to help people feel the sense of possibility that comes from being young.
-(The Austrian term for Art Nouveau was Jugendstil, literally a "style of youth") And to me at least, it still works.
+It’s meant to help people feel the sense of possibility that comes from being young.
+(The Austrian term for Art Nouveau was Jugendstil, literally a “style of youth.”)
+To me, at least, it still works.
 Even in ruins: